Chapter 1 : A Demon From The Past

 I have the right to.

 It’s been five years since I started working as a journalist.
 I went from 'Daisy’s Daisies' to 'Witch Weekly'.
-And, trust me, it was not
+And, trust me, it was not a delightful ride.

 It was horrid.